Surgical Case Library

 Nodular polyarteritis causing mesenteric ischemia is a rare etiologic factor for acute abdomen.

-Giant condyloma acuminatum (GCA), originally described by Buschke and Loewenstein in 1925 as a penile lesion, ...
+<p style="text-align: justify;">Giant condyloma acuminatum (GCA), originally described by Buschke and Loewenst...

 Giant condyloma of the anorectal region with malignant transformation is a rare entity, complicating standardized management approaches.

-Hydatidosis is a parasitic infection caused by the encysted larvae of Echinococcus granulosus and is called hy...
+<p style="text-align: justify;">Hydatidosis is a parasitic infection caused by the encysted larvae of Echinoco...

 Dual echinococcosis involving both liver and right lung in a pediatric patient is a rare presentation requiring multidisciplinary expertise.